Sync your Exchange GAL with

 Set up Epicenter Server in ten minutes and forget about it:

-- Supports Office 365, dedicated and Hosted Exchange.
+- Supports Office 365, on-premises and Hosted Exchange.

 - On-site operation.